Dolly Parton Fast Facts

 Other Facts:

-Has received 46 Grammy Award nominations, and won seven competitive awards and one special award.
+Has received 47 Grammy Award nominations, and won eight competitive awards and one special award.

-Has received 46 Grammy Award nominations, and won seven competitive awards and one special award.
+Has received 47 Grammy Award nominations, and won eight competitive awards and one special award.

-Nominated for two Academy Awards, one Tony Award and one Emmy Award.
+Nominated for two Academy Awards, two Emmy Awards and one Tony Award.

 Has sold more than 100 million albums worldwide.